 Recession vs. depression

-When talk of a recession starts, people almost inevitably become concerned we may be headed for another depression.
+When talk of a recession starts, people often become concerned about the possibility of a depression.
 Up until 1929, economists used "depression" to describe all prolonged periods of economic shrinking.
-But after the Great Depression's 43 months of economic decline, economists feared that using "depression" again would incite fear and panic and started using the milder term of "recession."4 These days, there is no clear definition of what would qualify as a "depression," though it would likely have to be a severe recession lasting years.
+But after the Great Depression's 43 months of economic decline, economists feared that using "depression" again would incite fear and panic and started using the milder term of "recession."3 These days, there is no clear definition of what would qualify as a "depression," though it would likely have to be a severe recession lasting years.

 The bottom line on recessions